Sangamesh-star/Python/Notes+Codes/003_assigning_variables.md

 ```

 Here,
-## name, height, weight, is_student

-are the variables.
-And
-      •"sangamesh"
-      •5.8
-      •51
-      •True Are the values.
-which are assigned to the variables.
+name, height, weight, is_student are the variables.And "sangamesh", 5.8, 51, True Are the values.which are assigned to the variables.

 ```python